-In your Google search bar, you would type "site:.edu".
-"Site" tells Google that you only want to search a specific type of website and the ".edu" tells Google that you want to search educational websites.
-Your results will only include hits from websites that end in ".edu".
+"Site" tells Google that you only want to search a specific domain and the ".edu" tells Google to limit results to educational websites.

 Now that we know how to search for a top-level extension let's search for a topic on educational institution websites.
 We will still type